Stop Brass from tarnishing - Fully restore, protect and prevent brass from fade and tarnish

 The coatings have excellent adhesion, even on highly polished brass.

-Everbrite™ Protective Coating and ProtectaClear® and CrobialCoat are UV stable and guaranteed not to yellow or discolour with age or exposure to UV.
+Everbrite™ Protective Coating and ProtectaClear® and CrobialCoat are UV stable and guaranteed not to yellow or discolour with age with exposure to the sun’s UV.

 CrobialCoat™ is a tough, durable clear coating with the added advantage of Microban technology.